-The Phase III TOPIC study23 of 618 individuals with clinically isolated syndrome (CIS) reported data in 2013.
+The Phase III TOPIC study33 of 618 individuals with clinically isolated syndrome (CIS) reported data in 2013.
 This study also compared 7-mg and 14-mg doses of Aubagio versus placebo.
 The study's primary endpoint was the time to conversion to clinically-definite MS (CDMS) after CIS.
 The study was ended early as revised diagnostic criteria have enabled earlier diagnosis of MS.

 The 14-mg dose of Aubagio reduced the risk of second MS relapse (and thus reduced the risk of conversion from CIS to "clinically definite MS") by 43 percent.
-Results of the study were consistent with safety and efficacy of the other Phase III Aubagio studies and highlighted the ability of early treatment with this diseasemodifying therapy (DMT) to delay the onset of MS attacks.
+Safety and efficacy were consistent with the other Phase III Aubagio studies.
+This highlighted the ability of early treatment with this disease-modifying therapy to delay the onset of MS attacks.

-Gilenya® (fingolimod, FTY720)
+Gilenya®

-Company: Novartis Pharmaceuticals Corp.
+(fingolimod, formerly known as FTY720) Company: Novartis Pharmaceuticals Corp.

-- Oral medication; 0.5 mg capsule taken once daily - > Approved for relapsing forms of MS
+- Oral medication; 0.5 mg capsule taken once daily - Approved for relapsing forms of MS

-Gilenya (pronounced as "Jil-EN-ee-ah") is the first in a new class of immunomodulatory drugs, called "S1P-receptor modulators."
-It is similar in structure to a naturally occurring component of cell-surface receptors on white blood cells.
-(White blood cells are produced by the immune system to fight infection and disease.)
+Gilenya is the first in a class of immunomodulatory drugs, called "S1Preceptor modulators."
+It is similar in structure to a naturally occurring component of cellsurface receptors on white blood cells.
 Gilenya blocks potentially damaging T cells from leaving lymph nodes, lowering their number in the blood and tissues.
 It may reduce damage to the central nervous system (CNS) and enhance the repair of damaged nerves within the brain and spinal cord.
 Study data suggest that Gilenya may have neuro-protective effects.